 Read more about water supply and regulation in Queensland.

 The Australian Drinking Water Guidelines provide a framework for good management of drinking water supplies to ensure safety of drinking water.
 The drinking water quality requirements in the Public Health Act 2005 and Public Health Regulation 2018 are based on these guidelines.

 Drinking water service providers

 Drinking water service providers include all councils or businesses involved in treating, storing, distributing and reticulating water for drinking purposes.
 They need to be registered under the Water Supply (Safety and Reliability) Act 2008 to provide the drinking water service, and they are then subject to state government regulation.

-The drinking water service providers are responsible for managing and operating their water supply, monitoring water quality and handling their customer complaints, and they work with the Queensland government regulators in the event of incidents.
+Drinking water service providers are responsible for managing and operating their water supply, monitoring water quality, handling customer complaints and working with the Queensland government regulators in the event of incidents.

 Read more about registered drinking water service providers

 A drinking water advisory is a communication about an event that has, or could potentially have, an adverse impact on drinking water quality.

 The most common type of drinking water advisory is a ‘boil water alert’.
 A boil water alert tells customers to boil their water and is typically issued because of concern about microbial contamination.
 Less common types of drinking water advisories are ‘do not consume’ and ‘do not use’ alerts.